Model United Nations (MUN) is essentially a role-playing exercise, in which young people assume the roles of diplomats.

 News and Updates

-- 22 November We are pleased to announce the publication of the agenda for the conference and the JCC Characters and Context guide, as well as delegation allocations and Chair appointments, which can be viewed within the secure registration area.
+- 22 November We are pleased to announce the publication of the agenda for the conference, as well as delegation allocations and Chair appointments, which can be viewed within the secure registration area.

 - 27 September Well done to those who went to Reigate MUN on Saturday, particularly Ellie Owen, who received a "Highly Commended Delegate" award in the Security Council.